LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

 • Burning smell emanating from the upper portion of the LG LMV2031ST during fan operation

-• Excessive vibration in the microwave cabinet when exhaust fan is running
+• Excessive vibration in the microwave cabinet when the exhaust fan is running

 • Fan motor hums but blades do not rotate at all